Skip to content

 CommandDescription

-tova deploy prod --rollbackRevert to the previous release
+tova deploy prod --rollbackSymlink current to the previous release and restart

-tova deploy prod --sshOpen an SSH session to the server
+tova deploy prod --sshOpen an interactive SSH session to the server

-tova deploy prod --removeStop and remove the deployment
+tova deploy prod --removeStop units and delete /opt/tova/apps/<env> (interactive yes confirmation)

-tova deploy --list --server root@example.comList deployments on a server
+tova deploy --list --server root@example.comList /opt/tova/apps entries on the given host

 bash